Embark on a Novel Career Path

 Experience in each of the above areas will be obtained through both didactic exposure and hands-on application.
 Specific experiences will be based on areas of interest for each fellow, but may include:

 - Review of critical literature and influential opinion pieces followed by a journal club discussion with members of the Apexus leadership team

-- Completion of a longitudinal research project culminating in publication of a manuscript
+- Completion of a capstone project

 - Longitudinal responsibilities with the purpose of developing core area of expertise

 - Experiential projects and responsibilities to develop broad knowledge of factors influencing patient care in the ambulatory space

 - Coordination of residents rotating through Apexus

 - Potential for external projects or experiences based on area of focus (hospital, manufacturer, wholesaler, etc.)